arielgabbay/tau-0368.3539/README.md

 The changes we made to make the server vulnerable cause the server to send a TLS alert frame after **every** client handshake frame with a special alert number indicating whether the padding was valid or not (according to the oracle given).
 This deviates slightly from (vulnerable) TLS behavior, as in the regular case, an alert frame may be sent after invalid messages but not after valid ones.
 This is to save time during the attack, so that instead of sending a ChangeCipherSpec message or waiting a certain amount of time for a response, the attacker immediately gets a response.

-Moreover, after **every** client handshake frame, the server waits for **another** client handshake message, this saving on socket reopening.
+Moreover, after **every** client handshake frame, the server waits for **another** client handshake message, saving time on socket reopening.
 If the client closes the connection, then the server waits for a new connection (and subsequently a ClientHello message before entering the handshake loop again).
 This means that every instance of the server serves one client at a time, but does so continuously.

 ### MbedTLS code details

 Here we list the functions in the flow of client handshake frame handling and describe the changes made to them.

-* `main` in `programs/ssl/ssl_server.c`
+* `main` in `programs/ssl/ssl_server3.c`
   * This is the main function of the server application.
 In the handshake loop (found after the label `handshake`), `MBEDTLS_ERR_SSL_DECODE_ERROR` indicates that the server should go back to waiting for a client handshake message.
 This is done by setting the error value to `MBEDTLS_ERR_SSL_CLIENT_RECONNECT`, exploiting an SSL feature (client reconnection) implemented in the original server code.
 Other errors (such as EOF's caused by the attacker closing their socket) cause the server to go back to listening for a new connection.
   * Command-line options are parsed in this function.
 The option `oaep_padding` was added and sets a global variable in `library/pk.c`, where we set the padding scheme on the RSA context struct if needed.
 This is not very elegant, but it's done as setting the scheme is simpler from the functions in `library/pk.c`.
 * `mbedtls_ssl_handshake` and `mbedtls_ssl_handshake_step` in `library/ssl_tls.c`.